cdpazos27/ALOIS/README.md

 ## Objetive

-Alois is a software development project, centered around creating a mobile app that Helps caregivers of people with cognitive illnesses (innitially, Alzheimer's disease.
+Alois is a software development project, centered around creating a mobile app that Helps caregivers of people with cognitive illnesses (innitially, Alzheimer's disease).

 ## Why we do this?